codeclou/docker-atlassian-jira-data-center/README.md

 | **⇨ [7.4.0](https://github.com/codeclou/docker-atlassian-jira-data-center/blob/master/7.4.0)** | http://jira-cluster-740-lb:60740/ | [9.4](https://hub.docker.com/_/postgres/) | [Oracle JDK 8u131](https://github.com/codeclou/docker-atlassian-base-images/blob/jira-software-7.4.0/Dockerfile) |

 **Please Note:**
- * I do not provide support.
-If you have questions on how to run JIRA Software and/or JIRA Data Center, please ask in the [Atlassian Community](https://community.atlassian.com/).
+ * We do not provide support.
+If you have questions on how to run Jira Software and/or Jira Data Center, please ask in the [Atlassian Community](https://community.atlassian.com/).

 -----